-The OIE shall be responsible to identify policies, practices or patterns of behavior that exhibit prohibited Sex Discrimination under this policy.
-The OIE shall report these observations and findings to the appropriate unit officials and recommend appropriate action to eliminate the alleged Prohibited Sex Discrimination.
-In the event the OIE is unsuccessful in eliminating the alleged Prohibited Sex Discrimination, the OIE may report the matter to the appropriate Vice President for resolution.
+The OIE shall be responsible to identify policies, practices or patterns of behavior that exhibit Non-Sex Based Prohibited Discrimination under this policy.
+The OIE shall report these observations and findings to the appropriate unit officials and recommend appropriate action to eliminate the alleged Non-Sex Based Prohibited Discrimination.
+In the event the OIE is unsuccessful in eliminating the alleged Non-Sex Based Prohibited Discrimination, the OIE may report the matter to the appropriate Vice President for further resolution.